Linda A. Deegan Ph.D.

 Linda Deegan

-Dr. Linda Deegan grew up fishing with her parents and has traveled the globe seeking fish, from tetras in the Amazon to grayling in the Arctic, and bluefish in New England.
-Her work addresses the fundamental question of how environments support the plants and animals that live there, and how human impacts on habitat, nutrients, and climate are disrupting these connections.
-She is particularly interested in aquatic ecosystems because of their importance in connecting landscape elements through the flow of water, nutrients, and animals.
+I grew up fishing with my parents and have traveled the world studying fish, from tetras in the Amazon to grayling in the Arctic, and bluefish in New England.
+My work addresses the fundamental question of how environments support the plants and animals that live there, and how human impacts on habitat, nutrients, and climate are disrupting these connections.
+I am particularly interested in aquatic ecosystems because of their importance in connecting landscape elements through the flow of water, nutrients, and animals.

-Dr. Deegan volunteers with the Coonamesset River Trust, working to restore local cranberry bogs to habitat for native herring and educating students about fish migration and conservation.
-While she says she still lives to fish, she also enjoys gardening and walking in the woods.
+I volunteer with the Coonamessett River Trust, working to restore local rivers to provide habitat for native herring and trout and educating students about fish migration and conservation.
+While I still say I love fish and fishing, I also enjoy gardening and walking in the woods with my dog.

 It’s very important for me to be in the ecosystems I am studying.
 It’s not abstract to me.
 I need to see and feel the changes.